E-Sh4rk/KururinTAS/KuruBot/README.md

 1. The first step is to build the solver.
 If you want to focus the search on the inbound ending, click on `1.
 Build solver (legal ending)`.
 Otherwise, click on `1.
 Build solver (any ending)`.
 2. The second step is optionnal.
 If you want to set a custom target (different than the regular ending zone), you can do it by clicking on `2.
 Draw`, drawing your custom ending zone on the map (right click to clear) and clicking on `2.
 Set target to current drawing`.
 You can also add custom bounds (in order to restrict the search space) by drawing some additional walls around the area to explore, and clicking on `2.
 Set constraints to current drawing`.
 The radius of the brush can be changed in the spinbox at the right of the button `2.
 Draw`.
 3. The third step is to build the cost map.
 Just click on the button `3.
 Cost map` (it can take some times depending on the size of the map and the configuration of the bot).
 You can then visualize the cost map by checking `Show cost map` (if you have set custom bounds and/or target in the step 2, you can check that it has been taken into account).
 4. Last step: click on `4.
 Solve` and wait!
 A message box will appear if a solution is found.
+The spin box at the left correspond to a minimal "life score" (going below is treated as a death).
+For instance, setting it to 20 prevents the helirin from having less than 2 hearts.
 You can abort the search at anytime by clicking on the `Abort` button.

 ### Visualizing the solution and saving it